 A further option, which launched quietly back in December 2019, is the BT Sport Monthly Pass.
 This no contract Pass is available to anyone (so BT Broadband is not required) and costs £25 a month.
-Access to the BT Sport Monthly Pass is via the BT Sport app which is available on Apple/Android devices, Apple TV, Samsung TV's, Xbox One, Sony Playstation 4 (PS4) and Chromecast.
+Access to the BT Sport Monthly Pass is via the BT Sport app which is available on Apple/Android devices, Apple TV, Samsung TV's, Xbox consoles, Sony Playstation consoles and Chromecast.

-The cheapest route is to switch to the BT Fibre 2 Broadband (67Mbps speeds) and BT TV package with BT Sport included, which costs £46.99 a month (with the first 3 months at £7.50p/m in the BT Black Friday sale).
-This price includes BT phone line rental and pay as you go calls to UK landlines, while no setup fee applies.
+The cheapest route is to switch to the BT Fibre 2 Broadband (67Mbps speeds) and BT TV package with BT Sport included, which costs £46.99 a month.
+A £30 setup fee applies.
 Find out more at BT.com.

-The BT Sport Pack would be included, while you could access the NOW TV Sky Sports day or month pass as and when required for £9.99 or £33.99 respectively.
+The BT Sport Pack would be included, while you could access the NOW Sky Sports day or month membership as and when required for £11.98 or £33.99 respectively.

-An alternative option is the BT Fibre 2 Broadband (67Mbps speeds), BT TV, BT Sport and Sky Sports package from BT which costs £71.99 a month (with the first 3 months at just £20p/m in the BT Black Friday sale).
+An alternative option is the BT Fibre 2 Broadband (67Mbps speeds), BT TV, BT Sport and Sky Sports package from BT which costs £71.99 per month.
+A £30 setup fee applies.
 Find out more about this package at BT.com or compare this package below.
 A similar option is now also available from Sky.
-This costs £76 a month for 18 months and includes Sky Broadband Superfast, Sky TV with Sky Atlantic & Sky One, Sky Sports and BT Sport.
+This costs £87 a month for 18 months and includes Sky Broadband Superfast, award-winning Sky TV with Sky Atlantic & Sky One, Sky Sports and BT Sport.
 Find out more at Sky.com.

 If you live within a Virgin Media network area (coverage is currently 57% of the UK), you can watch Sky Sports and BT Sport on Virgin TV.
-For £72 a month, new customers can switch to Virgin Media and enjoy ultrafast broadband speeds averaging 108Mbps, weekend calls to UK landlines & Virgin Mobiles, Virgin TV with 230 channels, plus all Sky Sports and BT Sport channels.
+For £62 a month, new customers can switch to Virgin Media and enjoy ultrafast broadband speeds averaging 362Mbps, weekend calls to UK landlines & Virgin Mobiles, Virgin TV with 230 channels, plus all Sky Sports HD and BT Sport 4K UHD channels.
 Find out more at virginmedia.com.

-Compare BT, Sky & Virgin Media Packages With BT Sport & Sky Sports
+8. Compare BT, Sky & Virgin Media Packages With BT Sport & Sky Sports All Together

 |Provider||Package Details||Average Speed*||Download Limit||Contract Period||Costs||More Info|